TrashUwU/PokeAssistant/README.md

 - You can upgrade the bot by contacting mods in the support server
 - Upgraded bot includes decreased rate limits(1 pokemon every 20 seconds), no ads, faster response and gives final prediction
 - Make sure `.env` is not empty and information provided there is correct.
-- Make sure it can DM the owner
+- Make sure the bot can DM the owner

 ### Made by TrashUwU#8019